Data Types

 Every value in Cairo is of a certain data type, which tells Cairo what kind of data is being specified so it knows how to work with that data.
 This section covers two subsets of data types: scalars and compounds.

 Keep in mind that Cairo is a statically typed language, which means that it must know the types of all variables at compile time.
 The compiler can usually infer the desired type based on the value and its usage.
-In cases when many types are possible, we can use a cast method where we specify the desired output type.
+In cases when many types are possible, we can use a conversion method where we specify the desired output type.

 fn main() {